Blog

 Skilled Work Regional visa (subclass 491)

-• State nomination or eligible family sponsorship required
+• Nomination: State/territory or eligible family sponsor required

 Employer Nomination Scheme visa (subclass 186)